kbuzsaki/awbw_enhancements/README.md

     4. The visual bug where capture icons are displayed for infantry that have already finished capturing.
     5. The visual bug where black boat sprites break when a savestate is uploaded.

-Feel free to request additional functionality via a github issue or by contacting me (saltor#4306) in the AWBW discord :)
+Please feel free to report bugs or request new features via a github issue or by contacting me (saltor#4306) in the AWBW discord :)

 Here's an example of what the moveplanner looks like with AWBW Enhancements enabled:
 ![screenshot of moveplanner plus](docs/images/demo_screenshot_2.png)